ivan-abreu/didacticpatternvisualizer/README.md

 ```

-### Visualize times marks
+### Visualize grids for mark times and

-Example, set pattern to view the compas divedied in four bars
+Examples to set pattern in Tidal to view grid and time division

+Grid with <b>four times</b>
 <img width="700px" src="https://ivanabreu.net/github/4t.jpg">

 ```haskell